-The design’s main goal was to keep the construction’s character and it’s rural atmosphere, while adapting it’s structure to a completely new typology and contemporary regulations.
-New openings where carefully shredded in the façades and a new volume was added to the main construction, allowing for a second, smaller house to appear integrated in the whole.
+The design’s main goal was to keep the construction’s character, lines, and its rural atmosphere, while adapting the enclosed structure to a completely new typology and contemporary regulations.
+New openings where carefully shredded in the colored façades, as well as on the stone wall, and a new volume was added to the main construction, allowing for a second, smaller house to appear integrated in the whole.

-The upper floor contains the social spaces and it was designed as a free plan so it could be taken advantage of the roof’s structure and it’s height.
-From the kitchen there’s access to an open terrace situated on top of the smaller ground floor house.
+The upper floor contains the social spaces and it was designed as a free plan so it could be taken advantage of the roof’s structure and it’s full height.
+From the ochre kitchen there’s an access to a terrace situated on top of the smaller ground floor house.

 New elements, as the exterior stairs, connecting the outdoor terrace, or the use of whitened wood in the interiors, are re-interpretations of the Azorean vernacular architecture, which was important to dignify.
 The aged pink and ochre tones are the main identity of the area where the building sits.
 The ochre was traditionally used to frame windows and doors, at Pink House it was used instead on the bedrooms interior shades and kitchen, adding a new kind of relation between inside and outside views.

 The interiors and custom made furniture were carefully designed in order to create a neutral and peaceful atmosphere, allowing the garden views to be proeminente on the inside spaces.
 Local cryptomeria wood ( japanese cedar) was used abundantly for construction and furniture and old wooden beams of pine and acacia, found on site were converted into custom made tables.

 Published at dezeen Mezzo Atelier transforms century-old barn into pair of bright pink guesthouses

 Published at archdaily Pink House / Mezzo Atelier

 Published at domus This house is a hotel